 The key test here is that of “reasonableness” – it may be reasonable to incur debt while finding new accommodation, for example.
 It may be less reasonable to incur it while purchasing three new sports cars!

-Can I be forced to pay my partner’s debts?
+Can I be forced to pay my partner’s debts after divorce?

 As far as creditors are concerned, the debt belongs to the person whose name is on the bill.

 At the same time, if an ex-couple own joint assets, credit companies can try to recoup their money from the debtor’s share.

 Let’s take an example of a situation that I’ve seen in the past.
 A husband and wife separate – she stays in the former marital home, while he finds alternative accommodation.

 He has considerable credit card debts, which he adds to after the separation.
 Ultimately he falls behind in his repayments.
 His creditors then decide to claw back their money.